-Davis Law Group, P.S. has filed a civil lawsuit in Snohomish County Superior Court on behalf of an off-duty officer that was injured in a drunk driving collision with a rental car near Lake Stevens, WA.
+Davis Law Group, P.S. has filed a lawsuit in Snohomish County Superior Court on behalf of an off-duty officer who was badly injured in a drunk driving accident with a person driving a rental car near Lake Stevens, WA.

 In December 2015, an off-duty Snohomish County Sheriffs’ Department police officer was westbound on SR 204 in Snohomish County in his 2002 Chevy Trailblazer.
 At the same time, a Missouri couple visiting the Seattle to attend an Ultimate Fighting Competition were driving an Alamo Rental Chevrolet Malibu traveling eastbound on SR 204.
 The off-duty officer was approaching the intersection of SR 204 and Sunny Side Boulevard when the rental car, which had been erratically veering across lanes of traffic, suddenly attempted to make a left-hand turn at the same intersection.